 The TC flat top barrel was drilled and tapped for mount spacing of 7.2”.
 The Leatherwood scope blocks worked fine with 6x48 screws.
 The front mount setup allowed the scope to pivot sufficiently for windage and elevation adjustments, but held the scope from sliding under recoil.
 After 50 or so rounds and adjusting the scope, I must say I was impressed and quite satisfied with the whole setup as a hunting scope setup.
 The scope image was very bright and crisp with no distortions, and the plain crosshairs were sharp.
 The front and rear Leatherwood mounts worked great.
 The rear windage and elevation adjustments worked fine and stayed in place.
 Once I had the scope centered I locked the rear mount elevation and windage adjustments with the knurled finger-locking nut and nothing moved during subsequent shots.

 By the way, the load was 90 grains of Goex 3X behind a spit-patched 177 grain round ball.
 The average muzzle velocity was 1856 fps.
 The rifle & scope weigh 9 lb 11 oz.
 All the shooting was at 50 yds and I plan another trip to set it dead on at 75 yds.
 Anything past 75 yds would be stretching it for taking a whitetail due to the drop off in muzzle energy with round ball ammo.
 And I did not notice any parallax affects or problems at 50 yds, but I will evaluate parallax out to much longer distances at the next opportunity.
 Oh, and I did check the short focus distance.
 The target image did not clear up until around 40 to 45 yards.
 Since there's no parallax or focus adjustment it's usable for less than 45 yards but the image will progressively get worse as the distance is reduced.
 It was very clear at 50 yards and greater distances.

-Following is a photo of a 18” Leatherwood mounted on a recent Winchester M1885 Limited Series rifle, which is identical to the Browning M1885 Traditional Hunter.
+Following is a photo of an 18” Leatherwood mounted on a recent Winchester M1885 Limited Series rifle, which is identical to the Browning M1885 Traditional Hunter.
 The existing factory dovetail for the rear barrel sight was used as were the existing factory holes in the receiver.

 Unertl Mounts & De-clicking a Unertl